Restoration Practices and Updates

 If temperatures aren’t conducive for planting grass, CenterPoint Energy’s restoration crews will apply winter erosion control called hydromulch (otherwise known as hydroseed), a biodegradable mixture of shredded wood, paper and mulch.
 The crews apply hydromulch by spraying it onto the affected areas.
 Sometimes the crews place netting with hydromulch to keep the soil together.
 Hydromulch is safe for pets to touch, but CenterPoint Energy crews recommend leaving it alone until the crews return in the spring.

-Any holes created by CenterPoint Energy crews in boulevards during construction will be backfilled with dirt and/or sand and sprayed with hydromulch in cold weather.
-In spring, the restoration crews will return to plant new black dirt and grass seed in these areas.
+Any holes created by CenterPoint Energy crews in boulevards during construction will be backfilled with dirt and sprayed with hydromulch in cold weather.
+In spring, the restoration crews will return to place black dirt and grass seed in these areas.